Lisbon revisited (updated April 2024)

 Romantics beaches (Cascais)

-Picture perfect Cascais
+Picture perfect and aristocratic Cascais

 Cascais.
-Just another beach on your doorstep.
+Just another beach on some lucky person’s doorstep.

 There is much to see and do within a short enough distance from Lisbon.
-Other worthy options to consider for day trips: Obidos, Sesimbra, Arrabida, Peniche and Nazare.

 WHEN HUNGER STRIKES IN LISBON